Boost your brain (and gut and nervous system) power with B

 Testing for methylmalonic acid serum levels is a more accurate means

-to figure out B12 levels.
+to determine B12 levels.
 MMA is increased in

 90–98% of patients with B12 deficiency.
 Why?
 Methylmalonic acid stays